derbyparty/generator-derby/README.md

 If you use redis in you derby-project take into account that REDIS_URL is in the
 format: `redis://[db-number[:password]@]host:port[?option=value]` see
 [redis-url](https://github.com/ddollar/redis-url)

+To debug you app in the browser console use: `APP` and `MODEL` global variables.

 ## MIT License
 Copyright (c) 2014 by Artur Zayats